Baillie Gifford European Growth Trust Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest update is out from Baillie Gifford European Growth Trust PLC GBP ( (GB:BGEU) ).
+Baillie Gifford European Growth Trust PLC GBP ( (GB:BGEU) ) has provided an update.

-Baillie Gifford European Growth Trust plc, a company involved in the acquisition and disposal of its own shares, has announced the purchase of 140,000 Ordinary Shares at a price of 108.50p, which will be held in Treasury.
-This transaction adjusts the total shares in issue to 311,262,867, a figure that shareholders can use to determine their notification requirements under the FCA’s Disclosure Guidance and Transparency Rules.
+Baillie Gifford European Growth Trust PLC announced the acquisition of 140,000 of its own ordinary shares at a price of 108.46p, which will be held in Treasury.
+This transaction affects the total number of shares in issue, now standing at 311,122,867, and is relevant for shareholders in calculating their interest under the FCA’s Disclosure Guidance and Transparency Rules.

 The most recent analyst rating on (GB:BGEU) stock is a Hold with a £116.00 price target.
 To see the full list of analyst forecasts on Baillie Gifford European Growth Trust PLC GBP stock, see the GB:BGEU Stock Forecast page.